 Kootenay Lake Ferry Service Improvements - New Vessel

-A new ferry to replace the aging MV Balfour will be introduced to the Kootenay Lake Ferry Service by the end of 2022.
+A new ferry to replace the aging MV Balfour will be introduced to the Kootenay Lake Ferry Service by the end of 2022, and begin service in 2023.

 Artist's rendering of the new ferry